One Day Kathmandu Patan and Bhaktapur City Tour

-The Patan Durbar Square is lies about 5 km south of Kathmandu.
-Patan Durbar Square is famous for its fine Pagoda style temples, stone statues, and unique architectures.
-Likewise, the palace complex is home to various Hindu temples and Buddhist monuments with bronze gateways and exquisite carvings dating back to many centuries.
-The major attraction of Patan Durbar Square includes Keshav Narayan Chowk, Sundari Chowk, Mul Chowk, Patan Museum, Krishna Temple, Golden Temple, Mahabouddha Temple and Golden Window.
+The Patan Durbar Square lies about 5 km south of Kathmandu.
+Patan Durbar Square is also famous for its fine Pagoda-style temples, stone statues, and unique architecture.
+Likewise, the palace complex is home to various Hindu temples and Buddhist monuments.

 BHAKTAPUR DURBAR SQUARE

-Bouddhanath Stupa is a massive, whitewash stupa which rises 36 m above the street.
+Bouddhanath Stupa is a massive, whitewash stupa that rises 36 m above the street.
 It is among the largest stupa in the World and the biggest in Nepal.
-It is the heart of Tibetan Buddhism in Nepal.
-Posters of smiling Dalai Lama, traditional art workshops and local restaurants are in abundance throughout the narrow streets of Buddha.
-It remains an important place of pilgrimage and meditation for Tibetan Buddhists as well as for local Nepalese.
+It is the heart of Tibetan Buddhists in Nepal.
+Posters of smiling Dalai Lama, traditional art workshops, and local restaurants are in abundance throughout the narrow streets of Buddha.
+Additionally, it remains an important place of pilgrimage and meditation for Tibetan Buddhists as well as for local Nepalese.

-Swyambhunath Stupa reflects as the ‘Monkey Temple’ too.
-Syambhunath Stupa is recording in the first Buddhist place of pilgrimage in the Kathmandu Valley.
-This Syambhunath complex consists other several temples dating back to 7th century, however, the Tibetan Monastery have been recently built.
-It takes 40-50 minute walk from Thamel.
-The area is a landmark because it offers the best view of Kathmandu Valley.
+Swoyambhunath Stupa reflects as the ‘Monkey Temple’ too.
+Syambhunath Stupa is recorded as the first Buddhist pilgrimage in the Kathmandu Valley.
+The Syambhunath complex consists of several temples dating back to the 7th century.
+However, Tibetan Monastery has been recently built.
+It takes a 40-50 minute walk from Thamel.
+Hence, the area is a landmark because it offers the best view of the Kathmandu Valley.

-After the breakfast, you will be driven to Bhaktapur with a tour guide and then drive to Patan Durbar square and lunch in there.
-After complete explore Patan Durbar Squar you will head to Pashupatinath Temple and Boudhanath after that you will head to Kathmandu Darbar Square and at last, you will go in Swyambhunath to end your long one day trip.
+After breakfast, you will be driven to Bhaktapur with a tour guide and then drive to Patan Durbar square and have lunch there.
+Furthermore, after completely exploring Patan Durbar Square, you will head to Pashupatinath Temple and then Bouddhanath after that you will head to Kathmandu Darbar Square and at last, you will visit Swoyambhunath to end your long one day trip.

 0 Reviews on One Day Kathmandu Patan and Bhaktapur City Tour View All